OfirSimhi1612/pytorch-sgvae/README.md

 skorch-0.11.0
 torchinfo-1.6.3

-We use torchinfo to have an output of the model architecture similar to keras' ```model.summary()```.
+We use torchinfo to have an output of the model's architecture similar to keras' ```model.summary()```.
 It's not necessary for the code to run.

 ## Creating the data set